crsantos/stravaapiclient-swift/README.md

 ## Motivation

-When I first searched for any StravaAPI clients for iOS I found some old-fashioned obj-c like frameworks, but implemented in Swift, but not Swft4.
+When I first searched for any StravaAPI clients for iOS I found some old-fashioned obj-c like frameworks, but implemented in Swift, but not newer Swift.
 They were like Swift1 😔
 They were old abandoned frameworks, so I decided to implement a newer Swift 4+ implementation.

 ### API